streamingfast/near-firehose-indexer/BUILD.md

 git push --atomic origin /dm/<target release> <target release>-firehose # push our changes
 ```

+NOTE (2022-09-16): A [PR](https://github.com/near/nearcore/pull/7628) is opened to merge our changes into the upstream project.
+If that is merged, we can remove the patch and just use the upstream project.

 ## Building the Near Firehose Indexer

 Using the tag from the previous step, we can now build the Near Firehose Indexer.
 This is done by doing the following: